smol-ai/ainews-web-2025/src/content/issues/24-07-23-ainews-llama-31-the-synthetic-data-model.md

 date: '2024-07-24T00:13:31.329222Z'
 original_slug: ainews-llama-31-the-synthetic-data-model
 description: >-
-  Meta AI has launched Llama 3.1, including a 405B parameter model that incorporates extensive synthetic data training for code, math, multilinguality, long context, and tool use, with a new license permitting synthetic data generation.
-Independent evaluations show promising performance, and inference providers are already supporting the model with competitive pricing.
+  **Meta** has released **Llama 3.1**, including a powerful *405B* parameter model that outperforms GPT-4o and incorporates extensive synthetic data training for code, math, multilinguality, long context, and tool use.
+This launch marks a significant milestone in open-source large language models, with promising independent evaluations and broad industry support for inference and pricing.
 tags:
-  - meta
-  - llama
-  - llama-3-1
-  - synthetic-data
-  - code
-  - multilingual
+  - untagged
+companies: []
+models: []
+topics:
-  - long-context
+  - untagged
 ---